Tower Semiconductor

-Tower Semiconductor Ltd. is an Israeli company that manufactures integrated circuits using specialty process technologies, including SiGe, BiCMOS, Silicon Photonics, SOI, mixed-signal and RFCMOS, CMOS image sensors, non-imaging sensors, power management (BCD), and non-volatile memory (NVM) as well as MEMS capabilities.
+Tower Semiconductor Ltd.(Nasdaq/TASE: TSEM) is an Israeli company that manufactures integrated circuits using specialty process technologies, including SiGe, BiCMOS, Silicon Photonics, SOI, mixed-signal and RFCMOS, CMOS image sensors, non-imaging sensors, power management (BCD), and non-volatile memory (NVM) as well as MEMS capabilities.
 Tower Semiconductor also owns 51% of TPSCo, an enterprise with Nuvoton Technology Corporation Japan (NTCJ).

 Overview

-The company manufactures specialty analog integrated circuits for semiconductor companies such as: On Semiconductor, Intel, Broadcom, Panasonic, Teledyne, Samsung, Skyworks Solutions, Semtech and Vishay Siliconix.
-Moreover, the company also has Qualified open foundry Silicon Photonics platform which is used by companies such as Inphi Corporation.
+The company manufactures specialty analog integrated circuits for semiconductor companies such as: On Semiconductor, Intel, Broadcom, Panasonic, Teledyne, Samsung, Innolight, Skyworks Solutions, Semtech and Vishay Siliconix.
+Moreover, the company also has a Qualified open foundry Silicon Photonics platform which is used by companies such as Inphi Corporation.

-Tower Semiconductor operates several manufacturing facilities: Fab 2 (200mm) located in Migdal Haemek, Israel, Fab 3 and Fab 9 (200 mm) located in Newport Beach, California and in San Antonio, Texas, two additional fabs (200 mm and 300 mm) through TPSCo located in the Hokuriku region of Japan, and is sharing a 300 mm manufacturing facility in Italy with ST Microelectronics and has access to a 300mm capacity corridor in Intel’s New Mexico factory.
+Tower Semiconductor operates manufacturing facilities in Israel, Newport Beach, California, San Antonio, Texas, the Hokuriku region of Japan, and shares a manufacturing facility in Italy with ST Microelectronics.
 In addition, Tower Semiconductor operates a worldwide design center in Netanya, Israel.

 Tower Semiconductor is an Israeli public company that is traded on NASDAQ and the Tel Aviv Stock Exchange, both under the ticker TSEM, and is included in the TA-35 Index and the TA BlueTech Index.
 In 2010, Tower Semiconductor became the #1 specialty foundry by revenue, with 70% revenue growth year-over-year.
-On 15 February 2022, Intel announced that it was going to acquire Tower Semiconductor.
+On 15 February 2022, Intel announced that it was going to acquire Tower Semiconductor, but this proposed acquisition was terminated due to lack of regulatory approval on 16 August 2023.

 History

-Tower Semiconductor was founded in 1993 and became a public company in 1994.
+Tower Semiconductor (NASDAQ / TASE: TSEM) was founded in 1993 and became a public company in 1994.
 Shares are traded on NASDAQ (TSEM) and Tel Aviv Stock Exchange (TSEM).
 In January 2001, an adjacent facility (Fab 2) was constructed.

 In September 2008, Tower acquired Jazz Semiconductor.
 In November 2009, the combined companies took the name TowerJazz.

 In June 2011, TowerJazz acquired Micron Technology's fabrication facility in Nishiwaki City, Hyogo, Japan.
 The acquisition nearly doubled TowerJazz's 2010 internal manufacturing capacity and cost-effectively increased production by 60,000 wafers per month.

 In April 2014, TowerJazz announced the successful transaction with Panasonic Corporation (First Section of TSE and NSE ticker: 6752) to form a newly established Japanese company, TowerJazz Panasonic Semiconductor Co.
 (TPSCo) for the manufacture of Panasonic and additional third-party products.
 TowerJazz announced cessation of its Nishiwaki facility operations in the course of rationalizing and restructuring its manufacturing and business activities in Japan.
-This enables the company to reduce its annual fixed costs by approximately $130 million per annum.

 In February 2016, TowerJazz announced the successful acquisition of an 8-inch wafer fabrication facility in San Antonio, Texas, United States from Maxim Integrated Products, Inc., the consideration, of $40 million was paid by approximately 3.3 million ordinary TowerJazz shares.
 This acquisition increased TowerJazz's production by 28,000 wafers per month.